Discover this and other centuries-old traditions of the Tower of London

 A basic salute is 21 rounds, but because the Tower is a royal palace, an extra 20 rounds are fired.

-Today, 62-gun salutes are fired for royal occasions, including The Queen’s birthday and on the anniversary of her accession to the throne and 41-gun salutes are fired at the State Opening of Parliament.
+Today, 62-gun salutes are fired for royal occasions, including King Charles III's birthday and on the anniversary of his accession to the throne, and 41-gun salutes are fired at the State Opening of Parliament.

-Royal births are always celebrated and gun salutes were fired for Prince George in 2013 and Princess Charlotte in 2015.
-A total of 62 rounds are fired, and the total time is around ten, defeaning, minutes!
+Royal births are always celebrated and gun salutes were fired for Prince George in 2013, Princess Charlotte in 2015 and Prince Louis in 2018.
+A total of 62 rounds are fired, and the total time is around ten, deafening, minutes!